Relational Psychoanalytic Therapy · Gold Coast

 Member, Australian Psychological Society

 I am a Clinical Psychologist based in Miami, Gold Coast.
-My work is relational and psychodynamic.
-I trained in TFP and work within a broader relational psychodynamic frame that treats what happens between us as the primary vehicle for change, not the context in which techniques are applied.
+My work is relational and psychoanalytic.
+I trained formally in Transference-Focused Psychotherapy and work within the broader tradition of relational psychodynamic practice: Winnicott, Bion, André Green, Jessica Benjamin, Christopher Bollas, Adam Phillips.

 Read more about Jackson and his formation →